All Souls Church, Unitarian (Washington, D.C.): Music

 All Souls has two primary choirs: The All Souls Choir, and the Jubilee Singers.

 The Charlie Byrd and Stan Getz album Jazz Samba was recorded on 13 February 1962 in Pierce Hall at All Souls.

+The punk bands Black Flag, Meat Puppets, Government Issue, and Nig-Heist performed in Pierce Hall on April 6, 1984.
+According to Mark Andersen and Mark Jenkins' history of punk in Washington, D.C., Dance of Days, the concert was "marred by fighting and the destruction of the bathrooms."
+Black Flag vocalist Henry Rollins was critical of the fan behavior at the concert, later remarking ruefully that "All Souls had this beautiful marble bathroom—it took some breaking!"
+Despite this, in a contemporary review of the concert, The Washington Post's Howard Wuelfing labeled the concert "nothing short of astonishing," noting that Black Flag performed to "a wildly appreciative house" and that Rollins "was greeted with tumultuous applause when he loped on stage."

+Several notable bands from the Washington, D.C. punk community performed in concert at All Souls, such as Fugazi, Jawbox, Shudder to Think, Nation of Ulysses, Fidelity Jones, and Swiz.

 Social justice

-Civil Rights activist Lillian Smith delivered "The Mob and the Ghost" on September 2, 1961.
+Civil rights activist Lillian Smith delivered "The Mob and the Ghost" on September 2, 1961.

 Activist Angela Davis spoke at All Souls in 1974.

 Members

 Prominent members of All Souls have included President and Chief Justice William Howard Taft, Associate Justice Wiley B. Rutledge, the Hon.
 Hilda Mason, former D.C. mayor Marion Barry, mezzosoprano Denyce Graves, and Sweet Honey in the Rock member Ysaye Maria Barnwell.